iPhone 12 Colors: Deciding on The Right Color

 The iPhone 12 and iPhone 12 Pro arrived last October in a range of color options, with entirely new hues available on both devices, as well as some popular classics.
 The 12 and 12 Pro have different color choices, so if you have your heart set on a particular shade, you might not be able to get your preferred model in that color.

 iPhone 12 mini and iPhone 12

-The iPhone 12 mini and iPhone 12 are available in five colors.
+The iPhone 12 mini and iPhone 12 are available in six colors.
 Apple selected a bolder, brighter color palette for the iPhone 12 lineup.
-The five available colors are:
+The six available colors are:

 The Black iPhone 12 should not be confused with Space Gray or Apple's new Graphite color.
 White, on the other hand, is largely analogous to the iPhone 12 Pro's Silver, except with less prominent matte aluminum edges.